rust-lang/rust/doc/rust.md

 ### Tuple expressions

 Tuples are written by enclosing two or more comma-separated expressions in parentheses.
-They are used to create [tuple typed](#tuple-types) values.
+They are used to create [tuple-typed](#tuple-types) values.

 ~~~~~~~~ {.tuple}
 (0f, 4.5f);